Flora and fauna of the Outer Hebrides: Land mammals

-There is only 1 native land mammal in the Western Isles, the Eurasian otter.
-The red deer, European rabbit, blue hare, hedgehog, brown and black rats, feral cat, mink and polecat were introduced by humans.
-The origin of mice and voles is uncertain.
+Eurasian otters and red deer are the Western Isles' native land mammals.
+Humans introduced species such as European rabbits, blue hares, hedgehogs, brown and black rats, feral cats, minks and polecats.
+Other species such as mice and voles are of unclear origin.

 There has been considerable controversy over hedgehogs on South Uist.
 The animals are not native to the islands, having been introduced in the 1970s to reduce garden pests.
 They now pose a threat to the eggs of ground nesting wading birds on the reserve.
 In 2003 Scottish Natural Heritage undertook a cull of hedgehogs in the area.

 American mink are another introduced species (escapees from fur farms) and cause problems for native ground-nesting birds, the local fishing industry and poultry farmers.
 Due to this impact and following a successful eradication of the species from the Uists and Barra, the second and ongoing phase of the Hebridean Mink Project aims to rid mink from Lewis and Harris in similar fashion.

 The Shiant Isles were home to a colony of black rats, which may originally have come ashore from a shipwreck.
 Apart from one or two small islands in the Firth of Forth, the Shiants were the only place in the UK where the black rat or ship's rat (Rattus rattus) could be found.
 There were thought to have been about 3,000 rats on the islands.
 Analysis of their stomach contents demonstrated that the Shiant rats did eat seabirds, but it is impossible to tell if they preyed on live birds or simply scavenged dead remains.
 Following a program between 2014 and 2018 run by the RSPB, Scottish Natural Heritage and the custodians of the Shiants, the Nicolson Family the Shiants were officially declared free of the black rat.